NJonesUK/ansible-collection-dev/README.md

-# Ansible Collection - njones.dev
+# Ansible Collection - NJonesUK.dev

-Documentation for the collection.
+A set of Ansible roles for installing dev tools on Ubuntu and Kali Linux.